BetMGM New York Bonus Code Nets 20-To-1 Odds On NBA Gimme

 In some ways, this series is a rematch from the 2021 playoffs, when roles were flipped.
 Last year, Brooklyn was the No. 2 seed, and Boston was No. 7.
 The Nets breezed past the Celtics, leaving Boston ready for revenge this year.

 This season another factor amping up the drama is the Kyrie Irving of it all.
 Irving played for the Celtics for two seasons before signing with the Nets in 2019.
-In a few interactions at Sunday’s game, Irving and fans appeared to clash, with Irving flipping the bird and responding when fans yelled profanity at him.
+In a few interactions at Game 1 of this series, Irving and fans appeared to clash, with Irving flipping the bird and responding when fans yelled profanity at him.

 Photo by Melissa Tamez/Icon Sportswire